LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

 Note, however, that descendant objects do not inherit initialization directives.
 In this context, *self* denotes the object that contains the directive.
-Also note that by initialization we do not necessarily mean setting an object dynamic state.
+Also note that object initialization does not necessarily mean setting an object dynamic state.

 .. _objects_dynamic: